Tandfonline. Design Matters: Development and Validation of the Online Course Design Elements (OCDE) Instrument. Allen, I.

 It also draws upon the work undertaken so far by the Learn Foundations project; this has focussed on improving the student experience in Learn through increasing consistency in the design of the online environment.
+Why ABC?
+What are the options?
+Those undertaking course (re)development can choose either: Macro patterns Micro patterns Related links Why ABC?
+Macro patterns.
 ABC Online Resources.
 Home ABC Learning Design ABC Online Resources ABC Online Resources Digital Media Participant Guide.

 Designing for learning in the Yellow House: a comparison of instructional and learning design origins and practices: Higher Education Research & Development: Vol 0, No 0.
 For the past two decades, there has been persistent debate around whether there is a difference between the fields of instructional design (ID) and learning design (LD).